Configuring Project and IDE Settings

 Select.
 Alternatively, press Ctrl+Shift+Alt+S, or click the icon on the toolbar.

 IDE-level (global) settings and structure

-The IDE level (global) settings and structure are applied to the current project and to all new projects that you create afterwards.
+The IDE level (global) settings and structure are applied all newly created projects.
 The list of IDE-level settings contains less options, but it enables you to change the editor settings, create custom scopes, configure inspections, set VCS-specific settings, and so on.